OVI / DUI Secure Remote Alcohol Monitoring (SCRAM)

 In Ohio, SCRAM is specifically authorized in two circumstances but could be used in others.
 First, SCRAM is used as a condition of limited driving privileges if there is a violation of an ignition interlock order.
 Second, SCRAM is used as a condition of limited driving privileges if the defendant has repeat DUI / OVI convictions, may be used if a defendant violates an order related to unlimited driving privileges, and is mandatory for felony DUI / OVI cases.
 SCRAM could also be used at a judge’s discretion in any DUI / OVI case as a condition of bond or as a condition of probation/community control.

 If the reports generated by the SCRAM software indicate alcohol use, the court is notified.
 The court then holds a hearing to determine if the defendant violated a SCRAM order by circumventing or tampering with the bracelet or by consuming alcohol.
 If the court determines there was a violation, the court may revoke driving privileges, revoke bond, or revoke probation/community control.
 There have been problems with the reliability of SCRAM, including false positives caused by chemicals other than alcohol.Significance Of S.C.R.A.M.
 In Ohio DUI / OVI Defense

-My practice is focused on DUI / OVI defense, and I represent clients that are contesting DUI/OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law firm is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.